 It does not matter what the word count will be.
 Tell everything there is to tell regarding the subject.
 If it takes 10,000 words, go for it.
 Enlighten your customer to a point where they look for advice from you.

 If they need to know something else, they will now search for your website.
 People will want to know what your advice will be.
-You need a professional real estate copywriter to achieve this level of approval.
+You need an excellent real estate content writer to achieve this level of approval.

-Let the audience feel at home when on your site.
+Let the audience feel at home to your content.
 Make sure that your website is not for browsers; it is for people scouring to grab everything that can improve their business, service, or solution.

 If the customers feel that way, what do you think your competitors are feeling?
 Smart ones will try to replicate your success.
 In the process, you will be the leader; they will always follow.

 You also want to attract other industry players to find your content useful.
-Always remember that you cannot make any real estate deal alone; you need partners.
-If you sell houses, you may need an attorney, a valuer, and other agent services.
+You cannot make any real estate deal alone.
+You need partners.
+If you sell houses, you may need an attorney, a valuer, and maybe agent services.

 When writing your real estate content, bring players together so that you have an advantage throughout the industry.